-On July 18, 2001, the Company entered into a sale leaseback transaction with esitec, LLC, an entity controlled by affiliates of the Company, for the building and associated land located in Waukesha, Wisconsin, the Company's office and manufacturing facility.
-The leaseback transaction has been accounted for as an operating lease
+On July 18, 2001, the Company entered into a sale leaseback transaction with esitec, LLC, an entity controlled by affiliates of the Company, for the building and associated land located in Waukesha, Wisconsin for the Company's office and manufacturing facility.
+The leaseback transaction has been accounted for as an operating lease.

-The Company leased the facility back from the buyer under a triple net lease which currently expires on December 31, 2020.
+The Company leased the facility back from the buyer under a triple net lease which expired on December 31, 2020.
 The lease required monthly payments of \$8,000.
-The required monthly payments have no annual increase.
-The Company is responsible for its share of operating costs as defined in the agreement.
+The required monthly payments were not subject to an annual increase.
+The Company was responsible for its share of operating costs as defined in the agreement.

 As a result of the negotiation of the lease for the Waukesha, Wisconsin facility in 2016, a rent credit of \$300,000 was provided by the lessor to be recognized monthly over the term of the lease.
-Accordingly, the rent credit of \$300,000 was accrued, of which \$60,000 remained at December 31, 2019.
+Accordingly, the rent credit of \$300,000 was accrued, of which \$0 remained at December 31, 2020.
 The annual reduction of rent is \$60,000 for five years.
 The \$5,000 monthly credit results in net monthly rent payments of \$3,000 per month.
-In 2019 the amortization of the deferred rent credit was \$60,000, which is included as a reduction to general and administrative expenses on the statements of operations for 2019.
+In 2020 the amortization of the deferred rent credit was \$60,000, which is included as a reduction to general and administrative expenses on the statements of operations for 2020.